Effective Team Workload Management

 Trello

-Like Asana, Trello is a workload management tool that uses a Kanban board system.
+Like Asana, Trello is a project/workload management tool that uses a Kanban board system.
+Trello is particularly effective for project management work, as it allows you to streamline repetitive tasks across separate projects.
 You can also create cards and assign team members and deadlines to them.
 If you want extended storage for your project files, you can integrate Google Drive and Dropbox.
 This will help streamline workflows and improve productivity.

 Notable Features: